mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/pre-provisioned/prerequisites-airgapped/index.md

 beta: false
 ---

+<p class="message--note"><strong>NOTE: </strong>Docker image downloads on this page include code from the MinIO Project (“MinIO”), which is © 2015-2021 MinIO, Inc. MinIO is made available subject to the terms and conditions of the <a href="https://www.gnu.org/licenses/agpl-3.0.en.html">GNU Affero General Public License 3.0</a>.
+For more information, refer to <a href="https://github.com/minio/minio">MinIO's source code</a>.</p>

 ## Download the bootstrap image

 1. Download the bootstrap docker image on a machine that has access to this artifact: